-1. We need to take vitamin and mineral supplements every day to stay healthy.
+1. We need to take vitamins and mineral supplements every day to stay healthy.

-You might need to take supplements if you follow certain special diets such as a vegan diet which lacks vitamin B12 as its main sources came from animals.
-If you follow special diets such as a vegan diet, you might need to take supplements.
+You might need to take supplements if you follow certain special diets such as a vegan diet, which lacks vitamin B12 as its main sources came from animals.

 2. Taking more vitamins and minerals is better than taking less.

-3. I do not have to worry about taking my medicines with vitamins or minerals.
+3. I do not have to worry about taking my medicine with vitamins or minerals.

-MYTH – Some vitamins interact with certain medicines.
+MYTH – Some vitamins interact with certain medicine.
 For example, warfarin, a blood thinner, interacts with vitamin K and causes warfarin to lose its effect.

-It is important to check with your doctor or pharmacist before taking any supplements.
+It is important to check with your doctor or our pharmacist before taking any supplements.